 The Sacred Heart of Jesus radiates in this story, which expresses God's desire for our good.
 We can begin to accept and understand this when we approach Step Two-Came to believe that a Power greater than ourselves could restore us to sanity.
-With a clear awareness that we are powerless over lust, pornography, and other sexual compulsions and that our lives had become unmanageable (Step 1), we turn to God as the source of our recovery.
+With a clear awareness that we are powerless over the source of our addiction and that our lives had become unmanageable (Step 1), we turn to God as the source of our recovery.